 A. Offers to Sell Project Mortgage Loans.
-Application procedures for offers to sell Project Mortgage Loans shall be set forth in the Policies and Procedures established by the MFA in accordance with paragraph 4.6 of these Rules and Regulations.
-The Application shall contain such information as required by the Act and the MFA for determining whether the MFA shall finance the Mortgage Loans.
+Application procedures for offers to sell Project Mortgage Loans shall be set forth in the Policies and Procedures established by MFA in accordance with paragraph 4.6 of these Rules and Regulations.
+The Application shall contain such information as required by the Act and MFA for determining whether MFA shall finance the Mortgage Loans.

 - B. Loans to Lenders Program.
-A Sponsor requesting a Lender Loan from the MFA must first submit an Application to the MFA, in the form prescribed by the MFA.
-Formal Application procedures for loans to lenders shall be set forth, in writing, in the Policies and Procedures established by the MFA in accordance with paragraph 4.6 of these Rules and Regulations. - C. Other Programs Established by the MFA.
-The MFA shall, from time to time, establish Application procedures for programs.
-The Application procedures shall be published in Policies and Procedures established by the MFA in accordance with paragraph 4.6 of these Rules and Regulations for various programs.
-The Application procedures shall take into consideration: - 1. timely completion and submission to the MFA of a program Application; - 2. timely submission of all other information and documentation related to the program required by the MFA, as set forth in MFA's Policies and Procedures; - 3. timely payment of any fees required to be paid to the MFA at the time of submission of the Application; and - 4. compliance with program eligibility requirements as set forth in MFA's Policies and Procedures.
+A Sponsor requesting a Lender Loan from MFA must first submit an Application to MFA, in the form prescribed by MFA.
+Formal Application procedures for loans to lenders shall be set forth, in writing, in the Policies and Procedures established by MFA in accordance with paragraph 4.6 of these Rules and Regulations. - C. Other Programs Established by MFA.
+MFA shall, from time to time, establish Application procedures for programs.
+The Application procedures shall be published in Policies and Procedures established by MFA in accordance with paragraph 4.6 of these Rules and Regulations for various programs.
+The Application procedures shall take into consideration: - 1. timely completion and submission to MFA of a program Application; - 2. timely submission of all other information and documentation related to the program required by MFA, as set forth in MFA's Policies and Procedures; - 3. timely payment of any fees required to be paid to MFA at the time of submission of the Application; and - 4. compliance with program eligibility requirements as set forth in MFA's Policies and Procedures.